Economic and Political Overview

 - Ecological Party of Uzbekistan: green party

-Furthermore, Birlik (Unity), Erk (Freedom), and Birdamlik (People's Democratic Movement) are banned democratic parties.
+Birlik (Unity), Erk (Freedom), and Birdamlik (People's Democratic Movement) are opposition groups that promote democratic reforms but are not legally registered and are effectively banned from political participation in Uzbekistan.

 Type of State